bkmgit/AWS-Tutorial-CompBio-Seminar/Tutorial.md

 ## Placement Group and Performance

 If achieving high performance is critical to your work, you may need to pay a little more attention to your configuration file when creating your cluster.
-First, you want to select instances that can guarantee high network performance, and second, you want to do your best to put your instances in the same [placement group] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html).
+First, you want to select instances that can guarantee high network performance, and second, you want to do your best to put your instances in the same [placement group](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html).
 This second option ensures that your instances are physically close to each other in the AWS datacenter so that network latency is minimized.
 You want to choose the ```cluster``` option.

 # Appendix